Yoga and meditation: strength, balance and relaxation for body and mind

 There are many kind of meditations in the world.
-I practice and teach in below styles:
+I practice and teach mainly in below styles:

--Body scan and Savasana – guided meditation to let go and relax every part of your body.
+In general, you lie down and are guided to let go and relax every part of your body, one by one.

 In these blogs you can read more about how you do savasana and the benefits of savanasa

--Chakra meditations – focusing on all chakra (‘energy wheels in your body) or one specific.
+There are different types of meditations, focusing on all chakra or one specific.